KPMG Partners discuss the need for growth for family business, and how to achieve it.

 Stephan Werhahn, shareholder of Werhahn KG, shares insight into the importance of growth for family businesses.

-Although family firms are thought of as conservative about change, family business models take advantage of the growing globalisation of the business world.
+Although family firms are thought of as conservative about change, family business models take advantage of the globalization of the business world.

 Identifying the resources needed for business growth is not a problem for many businesses; the problem is finding the right way of acquiring them.

-Family business leaders are generally patriarchs (or matriarchs) and as such they care about achieving business success as well as fostering overall family success.
+Family business leaders are generally patriarchs and as such they care about achieving business success as well as fostering overall family success.

-According to the 2013 KPMG and FBA Family Business Survey, 72 per cent of family businesses reported they felt they were outperforming their competitors in the area of productivity.
+According to 2013 KPMG and FBA Family Business Survey, 72 percent of family businesses reported they felt they were outperforming their competitors.

 Continuous advancements and improvements in the various fields of technology present small and family-run businesses with numerous opportunities to improve processes and business practices.

-Your business has transitioned from a start-up to an established small to medium family-run enterprise, but how do you know whether now is the time to pursue growth?
+Your business has transitioned from a start-up to an established small to medium family-run enterprise, but is the time to pursue growth?

 In spite of the risks involved, companies around the world continue to expand their operations into emerging markets, seeing it as key to their future success.